BithreenGirlen/DxLibSpineViewer/README.md

  -| Select files | Select atlas and skeleton file one by one.
 Image| Through-seen | Switches the window's transparancy.

-`Open folder` is basically for rendering using multiple spines, `Select files` is for single spine.
+`Open folder` is basically for rendering multiple spines, `Select files` is for rendering single spine.
 In both case, whether the skeleton is binary or not should be configured through setting dialogue.

 ## Mouse functions